 What is a hybrid solar system?

 Some people who are interested in solar power gravitate towards the idea of being completely removed from the grid.
-However, remaining connected to the grid and investing in a battery backup system will provide more benefits.
+However, remaining connected to the grid and investing in a battery backup system will actually provide more benefits.

 When you’re connected to the grid, you can count on it for backup power in the event that your solar battery runs out of power.
 You can also sell extra electricity back to your utility company through net metering.